Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Disease Informed deep learning method

-Here, we outline the foundational concepts and methodology behind VINNs.
-Figure \ref{fig: VINNs Architecture} presents a structural overview of VINNs, illustrating a neural network with two hidden layers.
+Here, we outline the foundational concepts and methodology behind \textit{DINNs}.
+Figure \ref{fig: DINNs Architecture} presents a structural overview of \textit{DINNs}, illustrating a neural network with two hidden layers.
 The first hidden layer is composed of five neurons, while the second one consists of four neurons.
 For a given activation function, the main challenge yields to determine the optimal weights and biases using backpropagation to best fit the predicted data to the observed values.

-VINNs primarily aim to harness the underlying dynamics of the model \eqref{main model} and estimate the dependent variables ($X$, $Y$, $D$ and $V$) using deep neural networks.
-This method employs advanced computational techniques to tackle both forward and inverse problems related to differential equations, whereas the unknown functions are approximated using either a neural network or a gaussian process.
+\textit{DINNs} primarily aim to harness the underlying dynamics of the system \eqref{main model} and estimate the dependent variables ($X$, $Y$, $D$ and $V$) using deep neural networks.
+This method employs advanced computational techniques to tackle both forward and inverse problems related to differential equations whereas the unknown functions are approximated using either a neural network or a gaussian process.
 In this case, the output functions are approximated as

-via a deep neural network and the corresponding expressions of residuals for the system of equations \eqref{main model} are defined as follows:
+via a deep neural network and the corresponding expressions of residuals for the system of equations \eqref{main model} are given as follows:

 In order to compute the residuals \( f_1\), \(f_2\), \(f_3\) and \(f_4\), the necessary derivatives are obtained using automatic differentiation \cite{JMLR:v18:17-468}.
 In this computations, a fully connected neural network is implemented by taking the input \(t\) and providing outputs for \( X\), \( Y\), \( D\) and \( V \).
-The model parameters shown in the system of equations \eqref{main model} are considered as the parameters for the residuals \(f_1\), \(f_2\), \(f_3\) and \(f_4\).
+The parameters of the system of equations \eqref{main model} are considered as the parameters for the residuals \(f_1\), \(f_2\), \(f_3\) and \(f_4\).
 The total loss function is defined by combining the regression loss for \( X\), \( Y\), \( D\) and \( V \) and the residual loss enforced by the residuals given in equation \eqref{residual}.
 The gradients of this total loss function are propagated through the network using a gradient-based optimization algorithm to adjust the parameters of the model \eqref{main model}.